bstiffler582/NEM_2024_SDT/lab_git_jenkins.md

 git clone remote local
 ```

 Now we have an empty remote master branch (just like e.g. creating a new repository in Github), and we have a local clone as a working directory.
 Let's create a new TwinCAT project in our local folder, and add a PLC project.
-There is a `TwinCAT3.gitignore` file included in this repository for you to use with your new project.
+There is a `TwinCAT3.gitignore` file included in this repository for you to use with your new project (you will need to change the filename to just `.gitignore`).
 Via the Git Changes window, we should see Visual Studio tracking our differences between local and remote.
 Go ahead and commit/push the addition of the TwinCAT project.

 > Note: If you observe the contents of the remote folder, you will not see any of your project files, but I promise, they are there.
 This is how data is stored in remote Git repositories.
 Git is optimized for textual compression and keeps its own index of what data goes where.
 These files are sometimes called *blobs*.
 If you want to test it, feel free to clear the contents of the `local` folder and then re-clone `remote`.